Some DJs earn what is known as “the big bucks.” I’m talking six figures, ladies and gentlemen.

 If you think about it, these people aren’t dancing because they love to dance but rather because of the effects brought on by what they have ingested before heading out to the club.

-This is why a DJ that plays music for dancers has to be versatile enough to read their audience and know when to play certain songs.
+This is why a DJ who plays music for dancers has to be versatile enough to read their audience and know when to play certain songs.

 If you don’t, people will walk out because they’re not having fun…and no one likes an angry crowd of people!
 One could argue that nightclub DJs make more because they have faster turnarounds.

 In a club, you have to set up your equipment and tear it down within 4 hours, which means you’re not going to be making a huge profit for the night.
-In fact, many people that work as DJs in clubs only make between $20 – $50 per hour because of all the expenses they have to pay for.
+In fact, many people who work as DJs in clubs only make between $20 – $50 per hour because of all the expenses they have to pay.

 This is why I’ve seen DJs charging between $750 – $1,500 per night in big cities like San Francisco for their services.
 I’m sure that the club owners are making a killing by charging each person an average of $10 -$20 per person to get in the door, but this is another story entirely!